-Widespread reports on Sunday claimed that the striker had agreed to a deal worth £300,000 per week, and United have now announced he will stay at Old Trafford and will become a club ambassador when he retires.
+Widespread reports on Sunday claimed that the striker had agreed to a deal worth 300,000 pounds per week, and United has now announced he will stay at Old Trafford and will become a club ambassador when he retires.

 "The fans have always been a huge part of this club and the support they have given me since my debut against Fenerbahce has been amazing.
 I am very grateful to all United fans around the world for their continued support.

 "I am really excited to be a part of the club's future and want to thank David Moyes and Ed Woodward for their belief and support in me.
 I am convinced that this is the start of another successful chapter in Manchester United's history."